Chapter 15.16

 2. In the absence of an approved soils engineering report, these provisions may be waived for minor fills not intended to support structures.

 C. Preparation of Ground.
-The ground surface shall be prepared to receive fill by removing vegetation, noncomplying fill, topsoil and other unsuitable materials, scarifying to provide a bond with the new fill and, where slopes are steeper than five to one and the height is greater than five feet, by benching into sound bedrock or other competent material as determined by the soils engineer.
-The bench under the toe of a fill on a slope steeper than five to one shall be at least ten feet wide.
+The ground surface shall be prepared to receive fill by removing vegetation, noncomplying fill, topsoil and other unsuitable materials, scarifying to provide a bond with the new fill and, where slopes are steeper than five horizontal to one vertical (twenty percent) and the height is greater than five feet, by benching into sound bedrock or other competent material as determined by the soils engineer.
+The bench under the toe of a fill on a slope steeper than five horizontal to one vertical (twenty percent) shall be at least ten feet wide.
 The area beyond the toe of fill shall be sloped for sheet overflow or a paved drain shall be provided.
 When fill is to be placed over a cut, the bench under the toe of fill shall be at least ten feet wide but the cut shall be made before placing the fill and acceptance by the soils engineer or engineering geologist or both as a suitable foundation for fill.

 D. Fill Material.